raynahata/ExerciseCoach/README.md

 https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html

 ### Dependencies (there may be more than what is listed on here)
-pip install pynput asyncio sounddevice time pyporcupine pyaudio gtts openai
+pip install pynput asyncio sounddevice time pvporcupine pyaudio gtts openai amazon_transcribe gtts

 ## File Information